These Final Hours: Box office

 These Final Hours opened in a limited release across Australia, grossing $360,234 throughout its entire theatrical run.

 Critical reception

-Rotten Tomatoes, a review aggregator, reports that 83% of 52 surveyed critics gave the film a positive review; the average rating is 7.03/10.
-The critical consensus states: "Writer-director Zak Hilditch's thought-provoking screenplay -- and a stellar performance from young Angourie Rice -- make These Final Hours worth watching, even if its end-of-the-world premise is overly familiar."
+Rotten Tomatoes, a review aggregator, reports that 85% of 59 surveyed critics gave the film a positive review; the average rating is 7.00/10.
+The critical consensus states: "Writer-director Zak Hilditch's thought-provoking screenplay – and a stellar performance from young Angourie Rice -- make These Final Hours worth watching, even if its end-of-the-world premise is overly familiar."
 Metacritic rated the film 61 out of 100 based on 9 critics, indicating "generally favorable reviews".

+Marketing

+The film was marketed via a website that contained a countdown to the meteor impact depicted in the film, with simulated press conference videos, social media conversations and more.

 Possible remake

-In 2015, it was announced that EuropaCorp was planning an American remake, in which Hilditch would return to write, direct, and produce, however, there are no more updates or news about the film after it was confirmed.
+In 2015, it was announced that EuropaCorp was planning an American remake, in which Hilditch would return to write, direct, and produce.